Roseinfire/HtmlS/README.md

  #*img @. { className="image" | id="example" }
 ```
 * between brackets `{` and `}` mark attributes.
 Separate with `|`
-* Note that they are properties, but not Html attributes
+* Note that you wrote properties, but not Html attributes.
 ### Relative sizes and groups:
 ```javascript
 #*div @border. [margin proportion quantity]